MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Listening/Other/YouTube/Jentezen Franklin/Youtube - Jentezen Franklin - God Uses Life's Bruises.md

 She had visible wounds from something that happened in childhood.

 These three names were
-Abishai - He had 6 figers
+Abishai - killed another giant
 Joab - 4 star general
-Asahel
+Asahel - The fastest man in i